What a journey!

 The Lost Years of Merlin film is making great progress.
 I’m very excited about what lies ahead!

-Read a recent piece from The Hollywood Reporter about Merlin the Movie.
+Read an article from The Hollywood Reporter about Merlin the Movie.

 Read a piece from Hypable.com about Merlin the Movie.

 Here’s another article from the The Hollywood Reporter about the movie.

 Read an article from CG Life.

 Explore books, maps, and more about Merlin in the Merlin Saga section of this website.

 We’re making great progress on the script—the essential first step in making any movie.
 And since this movie will be about the origins of Merlin, the greatest wizard of all time, that script needs to be absolutely terrific!
 It must be worthy of Merlin.
 That’s the goal—nothing less.

 My producer Gil Netter (Life of Pi, The Blind Side, Ghost) and the writers John Zinman and Patrick Masset (Tomb Raider, The Blacklist) have been working hard to craft the script that will bring the origins of Merlin to life on the big screen.
 Since this film will be based on my Merlin Saga, they have been very inclusive of me in this process.
 All of us want this film to be true to the authentic young wizard who has captured the hearts of people everywhere.

 In addition, the people at Disney have been the best studio partners imaginable—hugely helpful in every way.
 I couldn’t be more excited!
 As soon as we have more news on this project, I’ll be sure to post it right here.